 For now, understand that the Devil is only a “creature” and he wasn’t originally created a wicked person.
 God made him using the same pattern He used for everyone else…

 The Devil and the entire angelic host were created directly by God, no intermediaries.
 No mothers, fathers, mating, birthing, etc. Adam and Eve fall into that category also and all of them were created untainted by sin.
 They were innocent.
 Completely unaffected by or involved with sin.

 We don’t think of him this way but the Devil was originally pure.
-No malice, no duplicity, no evil desire and full of good will.
+No malice, no duplicity, no evil desire and full of goodwill.
 But this upright nature was by design, God’s design.
 The Devil inherited this wonderful nature.
-He nothing to shape it and he was capable of making choices which could destroy it.
+He did nothing to shape it but he was capable of making choices that could destroy it.